Any communication can be broken down into two facets, Content and Voice.

 Psychology also plays a direct role in the application of sales programs.

 In this case, Choice is a particularly good opportunity for the sales force.
 Use elements of the theme to craft specific sales initiatives and templates.
 For example, a tutorial can be provided based on the psychological concepts of ‘choice architecture’ or ‘framing’, with templates demonstrating the concept for real-world use.

 Some of these concepts will already be familiar to the sales person – favourable shelf placement of specific SKUs being the most obvious example.
 The tutorial could be regarded as a refresher on the subject, a different way of looking at it or a new learning opportunity.

 Financial reporting is a facet that allows us to demonstrate where the cultural aspect might need to be subdued.
 A prospectus would sit in counterpoint to a newsletter – the higher up you communicate, the less the reader is interested in anything but the numbers.

 In the wake of recent IPOs criticised for an overdependence on decorative visuals, it is advisable to focus these types of communications towards a stronger productivity skew.
 Imagery and graphics should refer to the program, but should be focused around metrics.

-For the most part, the CEO’s program will be invisible to employees.
+For the most part, however, the CEO’s program will be invisible to employees.

 Including the logo on the homepage will serve as a daily reminder, but it’s not necessary to emblazon it across every page of work.